In this article

 CentimeTreasury-minded teamsCash flow forecasting alongside AR

-Monk is the strongest overall AR automation platform because it runs the full contract-to-cash cycle and resolves the majority of work without handing it back to your team.
-Per monk.com, Monk resolves 90%+ of invoices without escalation, saves an average of 26 hours per month, and delivers a 2.4x increase in cash on hand in the first quarter.
+Monk is the strongest overall platform because it runs the full contract-to-cash cycle and resolves the majority of work without handing it back to your team.
+Per monk.com, Monk resolves 88.2% of invoices without escalation, saves an average of 26 hours per month, and delivers a 2.4x increase in cash on hand in the first quarter.

-At the center is Intelligent Collections.
-Instead of fixed dunning, Monk automates collections with personalized follow-ups, escalations, and workflows.
-Agents shift voice and style based on each customer's history to maximize replies, and tasks route through a smart queue where your team can approve or edit them.
-Monk handles complex AP processes, F100 enterprise portals, PO mismatches, and W9s, covering 600+ AP portals so your team stops logging into each one manually.
+At the center is Intelligent Collections, run by Monk's AR agent, Julia.
+Instead of fixed dunning, Julia ingests the context of each conversation and shifts voice and style based on each customer's history to maximize replies, while tasks route through a smart queue your team can approve or edit.
+Monk handles complex AP processes, enterprise portals, PO mismatches, and W9s, so your team stops logging into each system manually.
 The approach is 24% more effective than dunning according to monk.com.

-Versapay centers on collaborative buyer and supplier relationships through a shared payment portal, which suits B2B companies that want customer self-service.
-BlackLine offers AR as part of a broader financial close suite, making it a fit for large enterprises that prioritize close management and multi-entity reconciliation.
-HighRadius is built for very high transaction volumes across global operations, so it tends to fit large corporations processing tens of thousands of invoices monthly.
+Versapay centers on collaborative buyer and supplier relationships through a shared payment portal, suiting B2B companies that want customer self-service.
+BlackLine offers AR within a broader financial close suite, a fit for enterprises that prioritize multi-entity reconciliation.
+HighRadius is built for very high transaction volumes, fitting corporations processing tens of thousands of invoices monthly.

-Prioritize the capabilities that directly reduce your team's manual workload.
+Prioritize the capabilities that reduce manual workload.
 Four features separate a real platform from a workflow tool.

-The first is invoice auto-resolution.
-A platform that resolves the majority of invoices automatically, like Monk at 90%+, is what actually returns hours to your team.
-The second is the collections engine: look for context-aware, adaptive follow-ups rather than fixed reminder schedules.
+The first is invoice auto-resolution, since a platform that resolves the majority of invoices automatically, like Monk at 88.2%, returns hours to your team.
+The second is the collections engine: context-aware, adaptive follow-ups rather than fixed schedules.
 The third is edge-case handling, including PO mismatches, W9s, and enterprise AP portals, because that is where DSO quietly accumulates.
 The fourth is time to value, since a platform that takes months to deploy delays every dollar of return.

 Integration quality underpins all four.
 A platform should connect to your ERP, billing, and accounting systems so it acts as a system of record rather than another silo.
-See Monk's approach to integrations for reference.
+Monk connects natively to Salesforce, QuickBooks, HubSpot, Stripe, NetSuite, and Anrok, plus Slack, Gmail, and Docusign.
+See Monk's integrations for reference.

 AR automation pricing scales with company size, transaction volume, and feature depth.
-Small business tools generally run from $50 to $500 per month for basic automation.
-Mid-market platforms typically fall in the hundreds to low thousands per month for advanced collections and cash application.
-Enterprise solutions are usually custom-quoted and can reach six figures annually for high volumes and complex implementations.
+Small business tools generally run $50 to $500 per month, mid-market platforms fall in the hundreds to low thousands, and enterprise solutions are custom-quoted and can reach six figures annually.
+One point worth confirming with any vendor is the pricing model: Monk, for example, does not take a percentage of your revenue.

 SegmentTypical monthly costBest fit